esa/pagmo2/doc/sphinx/docs/cpp/topologies/free_form.rst

 .. cpp:class:: free_form: public base_bgl_topology

-   This user-defined topology (UDT) represents a graph in which vertex and edges can be manipulated freely.
+   This user-defined topology (UDT) represents a graph in which vertices and edges can be manipulated freely.
 It is implemented as a simple extension of :cpp:class:`~pagmo::base_bgl_topology` in which the :cpp:func:`~free_form::push_back()` function adds a vertex without connections.